prabeesh/prabeesh.github.io/content/blog/simplest-and-low-cost-usb-avr.md

 description: Build a low-cost DIY USB programmer for AVR microcontrollers.
 Walks through the circuit, fuse-bit configuration with avrdude, and how to program ATtiny and ATmega chips.
 ---

-Atmel AVR chips power a lot of hobby and embedded projects — small, cheap, well-documented.
-To get code onto them you need a programmer, and commercial ISPs run $20–$40 for something that's basically an ATtiny running open-source firmware.
+Atmel AVR chips power a lot of hobby and embedded projects, small, cheap, well-documented.
+To get code onto them you need a programmer, and commercial ISPs run $20-$40 for something that's basically an ATtiny running open-source firmware.
 The USBtinyISP flips that: it's a DIY programmer built around an ATtiny2313, costs a few dollars in parts, and works with almost any AVR target (ATtiny, ATmega, etc.).

 This post walks through building one.